ELECTION 2000 FORUM

 Wednesday, Dec.
 13, 2000

-PRECEDENTS FOR THIS BITTERLY FOUGHT ELECTION
+FOR THIS BITTERLY FOUGHT ELECTION

 FindLaw columnist Michael Dorf, who is Vice Dean and profesor of law at Columbia Law School, examines the roots of the bitter legal battles that have characterized this closely fought Presidential election.
 He traces the legalization of our politics from Watergate, to the Jones suit, to the recent impeachment proceedings against President Clinton.